warden38202/EVM-AutoTransfer-Bot/README.md

 ## Overview

-The EVM Chain Native Token Transfer Bot is a Python-based bot that automates the process of sending out native tokens (e.g., BNB, MATIC, ETH) from YOUR EVM-based wallet.
+This EVM Chain Native Token Transfer Bot is a Python-based bot that automates the process of sending out native tokens (e.g., BNB, MATIC, ETH) from YOUR EVM-based wallet.
 The primary goal of this bot is to enhance the security of crypto owners wallet by automating the transfer of illicit funds in the event of a compromise.
 By automating this process, the wallet owner can quickly respond to security breaches and protect their assets.
 Personally, I'd suggest the receiving address to be an hardware wallet (it gives a sense of protection)

 ## Features